Baonks81/Ubuntu-MATE-image/README.md

 ```
 An overview of the files on the /boot partition (the 1st partition
-on the SD card) used by the Ubuntu boot process (roughly in order) is as
+on the LVM) used by the Ubuntu boot process (roughly in order) is as
 follows:

 * bootcode.bin   - this is the second stage bootloader loaded by all pis with